-ELr bot is a sub-menu in the LoC ELr function which when activated allows an operator to reset the run-time display to zero while the Tachometer is in the display mode by operating the & push buttons simultaneously for more than three seconds.
+ELr bot is a sub-menu in the LoC ELr function which when activated allows an operator to reset the run-time display to zero while the Tachometer is in the display mode by operating the $extbf{r}$ and $extbf{a}$ push buttons simultaneously for more than three seconds.

-Select Loc [Lr in the configuration menu and press which will reveal the [Lr Lot prompt, operate again which will show if the local run-time reset is on or off.
-If set as required operate the button twice to return to the configuration menu, or the or button to change the setting followed by the button twice to enter the change and return to the Loc [Lr prompt in the configuration menu.
+Select Lo[[Lr] in the configuration menu and press which will reveal the [Lr] but prompt, operate again to show if the local run-time reset is an or off.

+If set as required operate the

+button twice to return to the configuration menu, or the

+or

+button to change the setting followed by the

+button twice to enter the change and return to the Lo[[Lr] prompt in the configuration menu.

 The run-time display may also be reset to zero remotely by connecting terminals RS1 and RS2 together for more than one second.
-See section 3.3 of this manual.
+See section 3.3.